ipfs-examples/helia-examples/README.md

 1. Add the folder name to the `project-list` lists in the `examples` and `push-changes` jobs in this repositories `./github/ci.yml`
 1. Fork the [example-template-fork-&-go](https://github.com/ipfs-examples/example-fork-go-template) into the `ipfs-examples` org with the same name as the example folder, e.g. `https://github.com/ipfs-examples/helia-transfer-files`
    - Turn off issues/wiki/discussions etc in the new fork
-   - If you do not have permssions to do this, please say so in the PR you open to `ipfs-examples/helia-examples` and someone will help you
+   - If you do not have permissions to do this, please say so in the PR you open to `ipfs-examples/helia-examples` and someone will help you
+   - Set Actions > General > Workflow permissions to "Read and write permissions" if not already

 #### Examples must